Monday, August 19, 2024

 Sobrecoger

-• Move (emotionally), Terrify - Se sobrecogió cuando le atacó el perro.
-(He was terrified when the dog attacked him)
+• Move (emotionally), Terrify, Shock - Se sobrecogió cuando le atacó el perro.
+(He was terrified when the dog attacked him); La noticia de su repentina muerte sobrecogió a todos sus amigos y familiares.
+(The news of his sudden death overwhelmed all his friends and family)

 Saturday, October 19, 2019